NhanAZ/Stuff/PMBigLogs.md

 ## Internals
 - Non-arrow projectile damage is now unscaled.
 Scaling according to velocity is only applied to arrows.
 This currently doesn't cause any observable change in behaviour, but is required for future additions.

+**For Minecraft: Bedrock Edition 1.19.40**

+This is a minor feature release for PocketMine-MP, introducing some new features and improvements.

+### Note about API versions
+Plugins which don't touch the protocol and compatible with any previous 4.x.y version will also run on these releases and do not need API bumps.
+Plugin developers should **only** update their required API to this version if you need the changes in this build.

+**WARNING: If your plugin uses the protocol, you're not shielded by API change constraints.** You should consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you do.

 # 4.11.0
 Released 25th November 2022.